alastairreid/RelatedWork/_papers/groce:issta:2012.md

 of the system state so executing those features more tends to be better at exploring “deep” values of state variables.

-**The idea that features can suppress or activate bugs is one of the key insights of the paper.**

 The meat of the paper is three case studies that test this theory in practice: a flash file system (using random mutations), C compilers and a red-black tree.